isabella232/primetime.en/help/programming/tvsdk-2.5-for-android/ad-insertion/ad-insertion-about/t-psdk-android-2.5-early-ad-break-return.md

 uuid: c67f2158-5df4-458c-a27a-6329c5d26638
 ---

-# Implement an early ad break return{#implement-an-early-ad-break-return}
+# Implement an early ad break return {#implement-an-early-ad-break-return}

 For live stream ad insertion, you might need to exit from an ad break before all the ads in the break are played to completion.